amanda-f-ndsu/byte_le_royale_2023/docs/UnderDocumented/_sources/GameBoard.rst.txt

 Counters seperate the cooks in the kitchen.
 This is to create two kitchens, in order to prevent the "Too many cooks" problem.

-You do not recognize the tiles in the kitchen.
+You do not recognize the counters in the kitchen.
 Due to this, it is imperative that all cooks accessing this file be certified as having a Cognitive Resistance Value (CRV) of no less than 14.5.
 Should you fail an automated CRV verification, please remain calm and do not move.
 A member of your resturaunt's medical staff will be with you shortly.

 The counters are not useable and do not need to be considerd at all, do not bother interacting with them.
-You do not recognize the tiles.
+You do not recognize the counters.
-The tiles never existed.
+The counters never existed.